HTTP-RPC/Kilo/README.md

 to this:

     mapOf(entry("a", 2), entry("b", 4));

+A convenience method for declaring lists is also provided:

+    public static List<?> listOf(Object... elements) { ... }

 ### Return Values
 The result handler is called upon completion of the operation. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows: